Venice by Famous Artists

 There are several carvings of devatas or Gods and Goddesses and of 2000 apsaras or celestial dancers all over the walls of the temple.

 Buddhism proliferated in the Cambodian region during the 13th century.
-Gradually, it became the dominant religion of Cambodia and Angkor Wat, along with other Hindu monuments were repurposed for Buddhist worship.
+Gradually, it became the dominant religion of Cambodia and Angkor Wat, along with other Hindu monuments, was repurposed for Buddhist worship.
 Buddhist iconography was added alongside the existing Hindu symbols and sculptures of Buddha were erected.
 The temple continues to be used for Buddhist worship to this day.

 Though Angkor Wat was known to local Khmer people, it remained cloaked from the rest of the world until the end of the 19th century by thick jungles covering the area.
 Archeological excavations have been carried out in collaboration with UNESCO and with the governments of India, Germany, and Japan.
 Recent studies also confirm the presence of more Angkorian cities and temples, some that predate Angkor Wat.
 These studies also revealed the existence of ancient highways that connected Angkorian sites.